google-aai/tf-serving-k8s-tutorial/SERVING_ON_PREM.md

-ks param set my-tf-serving name my-tf-serving ks param set my-tf-serving numGpus 0 ks param set my-tf-serving modelName resnet ks param set my-tf-serving modelPath /mnt/work/tf-serving-k8s-tutorial/${MODEL_TYPE}_servable/ ks param set my-tf-serving defaultCpuImage "gcr.io/kubeflow-images-public/tensorflow-serving-1.8@sha256:a6ffaa593939fce62fd9babc6c6c7539c40e9bf48deeb290e9ae3ef756453336"
+ks param set my-tf-serving name my-tf-serving ks param set my-tf-serving numGpus 0 ks param set my-tf-serving modelName resnet ks param set my-tf-serving modelPath /mnt/work/tf-serving-k8s-tutorial/jupyter/${MODEL_TYPE}_servable/ ks param set my-tf-serving defaultCpuImage "gcr.io/kubeflow-images-public/tensorflow-serving-1.8@sha256:a6ffaa593939fce62fd9babc6c6c7539c40e9bf48deeb290e9ae3ef756453336"
 ```

+Note that the directory `/mnt/` will need to point to your Jupyter server's home
+folder in order for the `modelPath` to work correctly.
+In order to do this,
-Next, we will configure your storage based on your PV.
+we will configure your storage based on your PV.
 By default, TF serving
 will serve locally, or if the modelPath contains certain prefixes, e.g. "s3://"
 or "gs://", it will use the cloud provider's storage granted that your cloud
 credentials are correctly set.
 Since we will be serving directly from the PV,